Austinmer Beach

 The main beach has strong, permanent rips at both ends, so always swim between the flags when lifeguards patrol (September to April).
 Don't let that scare you.
 The rock pools are brilliant for families and less confident swimmers.
 Just wear sturdy shoes, the stairs are mossy and slippery after rain.

-Head straight across the road and you've got cafes, shops, and The Headlands Hotel.
-You're 20–25 minutes north of Wollongong, roughly an hour from Sydney.
+Head straight across the road and you've got cafes, shops, and the beachfront hotel.
+You're 20-25 minutes north of Wollongong, roughly an hour from Sydney.
 Summer weekends get packed, so get there early or come on a weekday.
 Surfers dig the beginner-friendly beach break, best in east swell and low tide.